Scroll To See More Images

 Kids Aren’t Allowed at Christmas Dinner

 Christmas dinner at Sandringham Estate is adults-only, at least for the really young royal children.
-Darren McGrady told the Daily Mail that the Christmas feast is reserved for grown-ups and and older kids who are able to “conduct themselves in a proper manner at the table.”
+Darren McGrady told the Daily Mail that the Christmas feast is reserved for grown-ups and older kids who are able to “conduct themselves in a proper manner at the table.”

 They Send Out 800 Christmas Cards